xinsys/handbook/_pages/policies/disclosure.md

 * Recognize your contribution on our Security Researcher Hall of Fame, if you are the first to report the issue and we make a code or configuration change based on the issue.

-**Scope**
-* www.18F.gov
-* cloud.gov

-**Out of scope**
+## Scope
+* [insert endpoints / systems here]

+## Out of scope

-Any services hosted by 3rd party providers and services are excluded from scope.
-These services include:
+Any services not listed under `Scope` above are excluded from scope.
+These services include but may not be limited to:

-* Federal Agency Systems and Applications not affiliated with 18F
+* Federal Agency Systems and Applications not affiliated with the [Technology Transformation Service (TTS)](http://www.gsa.gov/portal/category/25729)
-* APIs called by 18F applications
+* External APIs called by the applications of the TTS
-* AWS instances of 18F systems not listed in the ‘Scope’ section
+* AWS instances of TTS systems not listed in the ‘Scope’ section

-In the interest of the safety of our users, staff, the Internet at large and you as a security researcher, the following test types are excluded from scope:
+In the interest of the safety of our users, staff, the internet at large and you as a security researcher, the following test types are excluded from scope:
 * Findings from physical testing such as office access (e.g. open doors, tailgating)
 * Findings derived primarily from social engineering (e.g. phishing, vishing)
 * Findings from applications or systems not listed in the ‘Scope’ section